tequdev/evernode-docs/docs/source/hosts/evernode-host-reputationd.md

 ## Score Update

 Upon receiving the shared results, a node verifies that the proof of work has been performed as expected.
 If the verification is successful, the node increments the peer score by one.
+The assessment is to prove that you are worthy by doing a resource-intensive hash calculation within a given time frame.
+If you are able to do so, Then share your result with other peers.
+So others will receive your answer and check whether the answer is right or wrong.
+You'll have to do this POW in each consensus round within the moment.
+Peers keep accumulating your score based on the validity of your POW.
+This accumulated score is the assessment that each peer has made during the moment and will be reported to the reputation hook at the end.
+So the more rounds you succeed the higher score you get.
 These updated scores are stored in a separate JSON file named `opinion.json`, which is kept outside the state directory in the contract instance.
 This file serves as a record of the scores, reflecting each node's evaluation of its peers' performance.

 ## Score Reporting